ajdavis/emptysquare-hugo/emptysquare/content/api-evolution-the-right-way.md

 </tbody>
 </table>

-In the case of our hungry lizard, we decide to delete its legs so it slither into a mouse's hole and eat it.
+In the case of our hungry lizard, we decide to delete its legs so it can slither into a mouse's hole and eat it.
 How do we go about this?
 We could just delete the ``walk`` method, changing code from this:

 ```py3
 class Reptile: